Rafael Hernández Colón

 Rafael Hernández Colón (October 24, 1936 – May 2, 2019) was a Puerto Rican politician who served as the fourth and sixth democratically elected governor of Puerto Rico from 1973 to 1977 and 1985 to 1993.
 He previously served as the sixth president of the Senate of Puerto Rico from 1969 to 1973.

 Having won his first term of office at the age of 36, Hernandez Colón is the youngest person to have served as a popularly elected governor.
-Having held the office for 12 years, he is also the second longest-serving popularly elected governor, after Luis Muñoz Marín.
+Having held the office for 12 years, he is also the second longest-serving popularly elected governor, after Luis Muñoz Marín, who served for 16 years.
 He is the only popularly elected governor to have served non-consecutive terms of office.
-He ran for govenor in 1972, 1976, 1980, 1984, and 1988, making him the person to have run for governor the most times.
+He ran for governor in 1972, 1976, 1980, 1984, and 1988, making him the person to have run for governor the most times.

-During his time in office, Hernández Colón sponsored ambitious programs of economic development and housing construction.
+During his time as governor under the pro-commonwealth Popular Democratic Party (PPD), Hernández Colón sponsored ambitious programs of economic development and housing construction.
 He also defended the political status quo of Puerto Rico as unincorporated territory of the United States, opposing the efforts by President Ford to make the archipelago and island the 51st state of the United States.